Znull-1220/SocialAlign/README.md

 ### Fine-tuning
 Since Transformers and Peft libraries are complicated, we only provide the key files of *PAC-LoRA*, which are in the folder `modeling_pac_lora` for more convenient reference.

-We would provide our *PAC_Peft* and *PAC_Transformers* latter for automated lib installation.
+We would provide our **pac-peft** and **pac-transformers** libraries later for automated library installation.
 ### Inference
-After getting PAC-LoRA weights, you may infer on test set through [infer_socialLLM.py](./inference/infer_socialLLM.py).
+After obtaining the PAC-LoRA weights, you can perform inference on the test set using [infer_socialLLM.py](./inference/infer_socialLLM.py).

-You do not need to merge weights since the computation of multi-analyzing and writing is dynamic.
+Moreover, you do not need to merge weights, as the assembly of multi-analyzing and writing  experts is dynamic.

 ## Acknowledgement
 1. `weibo-search` and `weibo-crawler` in `data_collection` are based on the two projects, respectively:
    - [weibo-search](https://github.com/dataabc/weibo-search)
    - [weibo-crawler](https://github.com/dataabc/weibo-crawler)
-2. The implementation of our PAC-LoRA structure is based on Huggingface [Transformers](https://github.com/huggingface/transformers) and [PEFT](https://github.com/huggingface/peft) libraries.
+2. The implementation of our *PAC-LoRA* structure is based on Huggingface [Transformers](https://github.com/huggingface/transformers) and [PEFT](https://github.com/huggingface/peft) libraries.